SamBkamp/6502emu/README.md

 - [ ] check mmap was successful, crash on failure
 - [ ] munmap at the end of main()
 - [ ] virtual LED pins
-- [ ] 0xFFFC/D should load from mount_point, not hardcoded
 - [ ] cycle accuracy (+ memory page implementation / cross page read penalty)
 - [ ] clean up main.c (move opcodes, helper functions and cmdline reading out)
 - [ ] more example programs